jonathandroth/staggered/README.md

 <!-- badges: end -->

-This packages computes the efficient estimator for settings with randomized treatment timing, based on the theoretical results in [Roth and Sant’Anna (2021)](https://arxiv.org/pdf/2102.01291.pdf).
+The staggered package computes the efficient estimator for settings with randomized treatment timing, based on the theoretical results in [Roth and Sant’Anna (2021)](https://arxiv.org/pdf/2102.01291.pdf).
 If units are randomly (or quasi-randomly) assigned to begin treatment at